juliobitencourt/laravel-cart/README.md

 }
 ```

-Add the service proficer to your app/config/app.php in the service providers array
+Add the service provider to your app/config/app.php in the service providers array

 ```php
 'JulioBitencourt\Cart\CartServiceProvider',